 ROCHESTER, Minn. ― Home workouts have become popular again as people stay at home during the COVID-19 pandemic.
 You can hop on a bike, perform some yoga, jump rope or follow fitness trainers who lead workouts online.

-“People have been trying to find normalcy,” says Jennifer Noiles, EXOS performance director at Mayo Clinic Orthopedics and Sports Medicine in Rochester.
+“People have been trying to find normalcy,” says a performance coach Mayo Clinic Orthopedics and Sports Medicine in Rochester.
 “During times of stress, structure is key.
 Give back to yourself through movement, nourishment and exercise.”

-Noiles encourages you to take a thoughtful, progressive approach to exercise so your sessions don’t just become a string of random workouts.
-Success needs a road map, she says.
+Our coaches encourage you to take a thoughtful, progressive approach to exercise so your sessions don’t just become a string of random workouts.
+Success needs a road map.

 - Stack your habits.